 Respondents believed that Housing (affordable housing, diverse housing, accessibility) was the most important sustainability measure for their community followed by the Environment (air, water, and soil quality, green infrastructure).
 Community Character (aesthetics, development patterns) was deemed the third most important measure followed by Natural Hazard (Floodplain Management, Fires), Transportation (Parking, Pedestrian Systems, Transit), and Energy (Renewable Energy, Efficiency Conservation).
 For the Bluegrass Area Development District, the Environment was seen as being the most important sustainability measure followed by Housing, Energy, Transportation, Natural Hazards, and Regional Character in that order.
 The importance of understanding these measures is that it will assist BRPC staff in the approach taken for creating and implementing a sustainable development code.

 It is recommended that this research be used as pilot study for further investigation into the issue of sustainability on local and regional levels.

 Scott, Kyle, "Sustainability Significance: An Analysis of a Community Assessment Survey Distributed by the Bluegrass Regional Planning Council" (2009).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 148.